-How to become a Genius with chess
+How to become a Genius: Just do notes!

 To become a genius, you need to know stuff, a LOT of stuff.
 But how can one human mind possibly remember everything that is read or taught?
 There are approximately 4.54 billion pages on the internet, children spend 6,000 hours a year in education and 90,000 hours of an adult’s life is spent at work.
 That’s a lot of information to remember!
 When you think about some of the biggest geniuses of all time names such as Elon Musk, Albert Einstein, Charles Darwin may come to mind.
 The thing is they all have one thing in common, apart from having a high level of smartness, they took notes to remind themselves of the information they had picked up helping them to use that information to aid success.
 Note-taking is essential to become a genius of all fields.